 Alternatives to Spotify

 - Apple Music

 Read more about these entries below.

-Available on iOS, Android, and Roku, Slacker allows you to create your own playlist according to the genre, artist, song or album.
+Available on iOS, Android, and Roku, LiveXLive (formerly Slacker) allows you to create your own playlist according to the genre, artist, song or album.
 It learns your preference and comes up with similar suggestions you may like.

-Premium version comes at $10 a month and with some additional features on top of Plus version, like playing music on demand and creating your own playlist.
+The premium version comes at $10 a month and with some additional features on top of Plus version, like playing music on demand and creating your own playlist.
 There are also special live streams and other perks to having the premium version as well.